 You might be surprised, but people fail their first driving test in Japan quite often.
 A lot of foreigners say that passing on your first try makes you the exception to the rule.
 That’s just a testament to how much you have to prepare for the test, and a reminder not to get too discouraged if you fail.
 The test itself is not that hard, the proctors are just extremely strict.
 Any small misstep could cost you getting your license.
 So focus on staying cool under pressure and doing everything exactly as you practiced for the best chance at passing.

 Do I need to know Japanese to take the driving test in Japan?

 You can take the driving test in Japan without a high level of Japanese, but I would say it is definitely to your benefit to know Japanese.
 If you take the test in Japanese, the biggest hurdle is going to be reading the kanji.
-See our Guide to Japanese Reading and our Top 15 Japanese Kanji Tips.
+You can check out our Top 15 Japanese Kanji Tips.

 What Japanese level do I need to be?

 The driving test in Japan, specifically the written test, will use a lot of high-level vocabulary and grammar.
 If you plan on taking the test in Japanese, I recommend that you be at least at an N2 level to do it comfortably.
-If you want a guide on how to level up your Japanese from intermediate to advanced, I recommend checking our Advanced Guide to Learning Japanese or signing up for affordable lessons at Japan Switch.
+If you want a guide on how to level up your Japanese from intermediate to advanced, I recommend checking out Top 15 Tips to Improve Japanese Reading or signing up for affordable lessons at Japan Switch.